1- A DISTURBING DRAWING

 “Well,” said Mr. Clift with a sigh, “Maybe things will calm down when you don’t have that project taking up all your attention.”

-Jake’s throat was dry.
-But Mr. Clift had given him one thing to focus on.
-He thought about the amazing model he had made, and after a couple more seconds, all his muscles started to unlock.
+He thought about the amazing model he had made, examining it in his mind.
+After a couple more seconds, all his muscles started to unlock.
 “Yeah, my diorama… Wait – I never told you about it!”
 Jake said.

 “No time now, but don’t worry, I’ll see it tomorrow,” said Mr. Clift, standing.
 “I’m coming to Medieval Day!”